Grants for communities

 FRRR’s small team manages the administration of all our grant programs, which are split into three streams:

 Some of the programs within these streams are collaboratively funded, others are named programs, which we administer on behalf of a specific donor partner.
 In addition, FRRR can support donors to make one-off (or recurring) tailored grants that align with their giving preferences.

 Supporters are encouraged to consider giving to FRRR’s Strengthening Rural Communities (SRC) program.
-It is our most broad and flexible program, and makes grants to communities quarterly.
-SRC has two tiers: Small and Vital, providing grants up to $10,000; and Larger Leverage, providing biannual grants between $10,000 and $25,000.
+It is our most broad and flexible program, and generally makes grants to communities quarterly.
 These grants can support just about every community need – from education and health, to the arts, infrastructure or economic development.